 Checks vs Saves

-Primary attribute: Dexterity.
+Primary ability: Dexterity.
 Generally used to attempt to stay upright in situations with poor footing or to perform stunts of an acrobatic nature like dives, rolls, and flips.

 Strength – Normally Athletics would cover situations related to jumping, but one might argue that Strength (Acrobatics) in a situation where the tricky part is sticking the landing.
 Strength is used here for the muscle power to get the distance because without that it doesn’t matter how well you know how to land.